Approximating the coefficients of the Bessel functions: Introduction

+The intertwining measure $\nu_a^{\mathcal{R}(\theta)}$ is equivalent to the intertwining operator between the Dunkl operator associated to $\mathcal{R}$ and $\theta$ and $\partial$, the derivative operator which is equivalent to setting $\theta=0$.
+For the definition of an intertwining operator, see \Cref{def:intertwine} and for the explanation of this equivalence, see \Cref{example:dunkl}.
+We study intertwiners in a more general setting in \Cref{thm:equivalences}.

+Another probabilistic application is derived from the interpretation of the Littlewood-Richardson coefficients for the Bessel functions.
+The paper \cite{representations} shows that if $\lambda(N),\\\mu(N)\in\Gamma_N\cup\{0\}$ and $(\lambda(N)_i+N-i, i\in[N])$ and $(\mu(N)_i+N-i, i\in[N])$ converge in terms of moments after normalization, then the measure over $\Gamma_N$ that is induced by the Littlewood-Richardson coefficients associated to $\lambda(N)$ and $\mu(N)$ also converges in terms of moments after normalization.
+Since $\lambda(N)$ and $\mu(N)$ are point masses, converging in terms of moments is equivalent to converging in terms of power sums.

-We state a well-known conjecture related to an integral representation of the product of two Bessel functions; it can easily be extended to the product of an arbitrary number of Bessel functions.
-The conjecture also assumes that the multiplicity function is nonnegative.
+We can similarly analyze the product of two Bessel functions, although it is unknown whether the analogues of the Littlewood-Richardson coefficients are nonnegative.
+This is the content of the following conjecture about the existence of an integral representation of such products; it can easily be extended to the product of an arbitrary number of Bessel functions.
+The conjecture similarly assumes that the multiplicity function is nonnegative.